 - The base of the tail has a black spot but only in the males

 The key to preparing and eating this is when it is fresh.
 Ideally, you would like to cook and eat within just a few hours of catching it.
-The primary reason behind this is bowfin flesh starts getting mush and will deteriorate when you leave it for too long.
-Also, it doesn’t hold up good to freezing.
+The primary reason is that bowfin flesh starts getting mush and will deteriorate when you leave it for too long.
+Also, it doesn’t hold up well to freezing.

 Bowfin is best for frying or breading.
 With this, you will be able to make great deep-fried fish patties.

 This fish comes with a bone structure that is quite fine, making it better to fillet the fish with the help of a fillet knife.
-Cut down the fillets but make sure you avoid the gut to prevent any unusual taste.
+Cut down the fillets but avoid the gut to prevent any unusual taste.

 Ensure that you dip the fish in saltwater before frying it to draw out blood and the muddy taste.